yuexuiris/CaseStudy/README.md

 # Case Study
-This includes the code and analysis of case studies that I did.
+This includes the code and analysis of case studies I did.